Shawtybae2411/Shawtybae2411/README.md

 - 👋 Hi, I’m @Shawtybae2411
-- 👀 I’m interested in anime, Judo, art and Manga (specificaly: yaoi and yuri manga).
+- 👀 I’m interested in anime, Judo, art and Manga (specificaly: yaoi, yuri and Manhwa manga).
 - 🌱 I’m currently learning judo and origami
 - 💞️ I’m looking to collaborate on making a landscape painting
 - 📫 How to reach me message me in my email or my socials: My email: yanaroces@gmail.com My IG: Shortybae2411 and my twiter: Shawtybae2411